jrametta/devstack-brocade/README.md

 for additional information on configuration and setup.

-This repo allows for additional configuration setup of the Brocade VCS plugin for OpenStack networking (aka quan^H^H^Hneutron).
+This repo allows for additional configuration setup of the Brocade VCS plugin for OpenStack networking (aka qua^H^H^Hneutron).
 The following additional parameters can be added to the localrc to help configure the neutron plugin:

     * VCS_USERNAME: user login for the Brocade VCS fabric(defaults to admin)